mfernandagf/fieloprp/doc/UC-PRP-0002-Create an Invoice.md

 ### Alternative flows

-##### 1. The option "Consider Invoice Detail" is set to false (step 1 of the basic flow)
+##### 1. The option "Request Invoice Products" is set to false and the Amount field is not null (step 3 of the basic flow)
-   1. The system verifies that the option "Consider Invoice Detail" of the related member's program is set to false
+   1. The system verifies that the option "Request Invoice Products" of the related member's program is set to false
-   2. The system receives the information for the Invoice
+   2. The system verifies that the Amount field is not null
-   3. The system creates an Invoice with its fields filled up with the received information
+   3. The system verifies that the Date field is not null
+   4. The system verifies that there is no other invoice with the same combination number (Distributor Id + Invoice Number) in status Approved.
-   4. The system sets the Status of the Invoice to Draft
+   5. The system sets the status "Open" for the Invoice
-   5. The system fills the Amount field with the received value
+   6. The system saves the Invoice
-   6. End of flow
+   7. End of flow

 ##### 2. The administrator deletes the invoice (step 7 of the basic flow)
    1. The administrator selects the option to Delete the Invoice